 Student projects may focus on a curricular or topical theme chosen by the group or one suggested by the teacher.
 For example, an Owensboro class wrote music about a tornado they had survived.
 Others have included advice to youth on how to stay out of trouble, a vernacular version of Hamlet, a shadow Jack Tale, Kentucky flora and fauna and history, short stories from Asia, a project about dreams, and even a shadow-show about hairstyles.
 Projects can also be more open-ended, including free character development and later workshopping to figure out a story (the Unity in Diversity approach—Indonesia’s national motto).

 Gamelan musical instruments do not require reading Western-style music (there are numbers on the keys), and may also be adapted in other ways for accessibility.
 Numerous roles in the project offer multiple avenues for student participation in an atmosphere of cooperation and cohesion—yes, “everyone will get a chance to do everything” is actually the case here.

 This residency ties in well with science (sound and light/shadow), history/geography/culture (Asia), and language arts, and works best with elementary students.
 Professional development is available for faculty team building.

 HOMEMADE MUSIC: The Science of Sound

 Using musical instruments from many cultures as springboards for learning, students will learn by doing: free improvisation and student-conducted orchestras encourage everyone to join in and put all the musical elements to use.
 Examining the design and materials of instruments helps in the teaching of music history, the families of instruments and acoustical physics.
-Prepared with the basics about vibration, students build their own instruments out of recycled materials and develop small-group compositions for recording and performance.
+Simple xylophone building and other quick homemades (paint-stick bullroarers, straw-oboes) prepare students with the basics about vibration and instrument families.
+Then, they build their own instruments out of recycled materials and develop small-group compositions for recording/performance.